Ben has been a geek all of his life, and as such, his expertise tends to fall into gaming and technology.

 If you choose adoption, open up the Household option and select the Adopt option to start the process.
 This costs $1000, but also gives you a child immediately.
 When adopting, you can choose to adopt a baby or a child.
 If you pick a child, it will come with its own Aspirations and Traits.

-If you choose to create your own it will require a male and a female Sim that have a romantic relationship already going strong.
-Once you're at this stage you will be able to choose the Romantic option of "Try for Baby," or click on a bed and choose the same option.
-Each time you WoHoo with this option there will be the chance that your female sim will become pregnant.
+If you choose to create your own baby, you'll need a male and a female Sim that have a romantic relationship already going strong.
+Once you're at this stage, you will be able to choose the Romantic option of "Try for Baby," or click on a bed and choose the same option.
+Each time you WoHoo with this option, there will be the chance that your female Sim will become pregnant.

-You're not going to know if this worked until you're female Sim gets her first bout of morning sickness or you take a pregnancy test.
+You're not going to know if the WooHoo worked until you're female Sim gets her first bout of morning sickness or you take a pregnancy test.
 If you catch your Sim getting nauseated and praying to the porcelain god, you can afterward click on the toilet and select the option of "Take Pregnancy Test."
-Technically you could take a pregnancy test directly after a WoHoo, but I personally find these instant results sucks the fun out of the discovery.
-If it comes back positive, your Sim is now Pregnant and in their first trimester.
+Technically you could take a pregnancy test directly after a WoHoo, but I personally find these instant results suck the fun out of the discovery.
+If it comes back positive, your Sim is now Pregnant and in the first trimester.

-I'm sure that anyone that had a real baby would kill for the speed of this pregnancy as each trimester only takes 24 hours to go through.
+I'm sure that anyone that has had a real baby would kill for the speed of this pregnancy, as each trimester takes only 24 hours to go through.
 You'll start to show during the second trimester, and during the third trimester, the mother will really be showing.
-Other than the moodlets of happiness and nausea you get during the pregnancy, there really won't be any change to how your Sim goes about their daily life over these 72 hours.
+Other than the moodlets of happiness and nausea, there really won't be any change to how your Sim goes about their daily life over these 72 hours.

 Children and Teens

 Unlike teens (which are basically adults that can't marry or WoHoo), children are unique in the world of The Sims 4.

 - Children have only four skills that they can increase under the special Child Skills: Creativity, Mental, Motor, and Social.